Integralist/Blog-Posts/g-tips_(git_tips).md

 25. Remove a remote
 26. Revert a specfic file back to an earlier version
 27. Viewing all commits for a file and who made those changes
+28. Commiting only parts of a file rather than the whole file

 ##Show where Git is installed